pierceTee/TrimuiLEDController/github/readme.txt

 them.
 If you decide you no longer want this functionality, the uninstall action removes the daemon and returns LED functionality to stock.

-Q: Why can't I change the brightness of the top LED?
-A: The firmware doesn't provide a means of changing it.

 Notes:
 This is a free app made for fun over christmas break, hopefully you get some joy from messing with your LEDs.
 If you got this from anywhere other than https://github.com/pierceTee/TrimuiLEDController,